golden-layout/golden-layout-ng-app/README.md

 ## Techniques

-### Version 2

-Version 2 uses Golden Layout's virtual components.
+Can either test with "virtual with events" or "embedded with events" binding.

+With "virtual with events" binding, components can be connected to the Golden Layout host component using either a View Container (the normal Angular design) or using "Application Ref" (the technique used in version 1).
+There may be some performance advantages with using "Application Ref" instead of a View Container.

+Earlier versions of this application used Golden Layout's `getComponentEvent` and `releaseComponentEvent`.
+These events are now deprecated and virtual components should now be used instead.

-### Version 1
+### Acknowledgement

-Version 1 used a technique written up by Carlos Roso: [Angular Pro Tip: How to dynamically create components in \<body\>](https://medium.com/hackernoon/angular-pro-tip-how-to-dynamically-create-components-in-body-ba200cc289e6)
+The "Application Ref" technique was written up by Carlos Roso: [Angular Pro Tip: How to dynamically create components in \<body\>](https://medium.com/hackernoon/angular-pro-tip-how-to-dynamically-create-components-in-body-ba200cc289e6)

 Thanks also to ttquang1063750 whose post on Stack Overflow pointed me in this direction:
   [https://stackoverflow.com/questions/64478364/load-component-to-html-element](https://stackoverflow.com/questions/64478364/load-component-to-html-element)

-This was implemented with Golden Layout's `getComponentEvent` and `releaseComponentEvent`.
-These events are deprecated and virtual components should now be used instead.